 We can all do our part to reduce our water consumption around the home.

-- Check for leaks and fix any leaking taps, pipes or cisterns.
+- Fix any leaking taps, pipes or cisterns.

 - Make sure the dishwasher is full before you use it.

 - Scrape dirty dishes rather than rinsing.
 Modern dishwashers can take it!